skills/test-with-actions/.github/steps/4-step.md

       assert result == 55
    ```

-1. Commit the change and wait for the updated coverage report.
+1. Commit the corrected test and wait for the workflows to run again.

-   - We will now see that all tests pass, but unfortunately the coverage is still too low.
+   - This time the tests pass and we receive a detailed coverage report.

 ## Activity: Fix low test coverage